A bit of rhetoric can boost the impact of your research

 My students tell me that they can never go back to being unaware.
 They can identify what is wrong with a text; they understand that they struggle to understand it because the writer failed to use easy rhetorical techniques that could have created elegance.
 They do not struggle because they are not smart enough.

-Elegant simplicity is an ideal that rhetoric can help us achieve.
+Rhetoric can help us achieve the ideal of elegant simplicity.
 If we want readers to focus entirely on the content, we should write sentences that are so clearly structured that the structure becomes invisible.
 If readers don't have to work to figure out the structure, they are free to focus entirely on the content.

 Rhetoric can help us achieve that.